-1. Crunching on Ice...
-Not So Nice
+1. Crunching on Ice

-2. Grinding Your Teeth to an Unhealthy Halt
+2. Grinding Your Teeth

-Snacking throughout the day is a major cause of cavities, particularly if the foods you choose are high in sugar or are highly acidic.
+Snacking throughout the day is a major cause of cavities, particularly if the foods you choose are sugary or are highly acidic.
 Plaque bacteria uses sugar to form acids which then stick to and attack the protective enamel on the surface of your teeth.
 Many sugary foods are also sticky, which means they stay on the teeth a lot longer and can leave a residue.
-Similarly, when you snack on highly acidic foods, such as lemons and citrus fruits, you may find that they irritate any sores in your mouth, and they’re also more likely to erode your tooth enamel, leaving your teeth without their protective coating.
+Similarly, when you snack on highly acidic foods, such as lemons and citrus fruits, you may find they irritate any sores in your mouth, and they’re also more likely to erode your tooth enamel, leaving your teeth without their protective coating.
 To maintain a healthy mouth, make sure to follow any sugary or acidic treats with plenty of water to help rinse your mouth out.

-5. Mistaking Your Teeth for Tools
+5. Using Your Teeth as Tools

 For more advice on how to keep your teeth as healthy as they can be, see your dentist for regular checkups.